ronaldeived/ronaldeived/README.md

 - 🔭 I’m currently working on with full stacker developer at GFT Group
 - 🌱 I’m currently learning React and Next JS
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on helping friends and people to get into programming career
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about tech market, .net, tips for caarer
+- 💬 Ask me about tech market, .net, tips for career

 <div align="center">
   <a href="https://github.com/ronaldeived">